Phaips/autoliftout/liftout/tools/auto/test_plan.md

 only ask to save milling protocol if values are changed # TODO: test remove cut step, just back out thee needle after welding # TODO: test

+remove white borders around the ui image windows

+for better efficiency, change the jcut to be done from the 'bottom' side. this means we only need to cut the large trench on the bottom side. can go back to asymmetric trenches, which save a lot of milling time.

 thinning tilts:
 13 deg
 #########################################################